David Lassman discusses the creation and of the George Washington Memorial Parkway.

 Coming out of the dark days of World War I, Americans took on a very commemorative attitude to their nation's history.
-A great many historic sites and museums were established during the 1920s and 1930s as Americans sought to celebrate their past.
+Many historic sites and museums were established during the 1920s and 1930s as Americans sought to celebrate their past.
 And, with the 200th birthday of George Washington approaching, lawmakers put special plans in motion.

-For a variety of reasons -- including the onset of the Great Depression -- the project was scaled back to the 25 mile stretch we know today.
+For a variety of reasons — including the onset of the Great Depression — the project was scaled back to the 25-mile stretch we know today.
 Construction started in 1931, and the first phase of the Parkway was built between Mount Vernon and Arlington Memorial Bridge, following the route of a failed trolley line.
-The rest of the present-day Parkway would be added in the 1950s as part of President Eisenhower's highways program.
+The rest of the present-day Parkway would be added in the 1950s as part of President Dwight Eisenhower's highways program.